 Later symptoms include headache, a sore and stiff neck, vomiting and seizures.
 Children might not be able to look at bright light.

 There might also be a rash that doesn’t disappear if you press a glass on it.
-This rash occurs with meningitis caused by the bacteria Neisseria meningitidis (known as meningococcal meningitis).
+This rash happens with meningitis caused by the bacteria meningococcus.
+This condition is known as meningococcal meningitis.

-When to see your doctor
+When to see a doctor about meningitis symptoms

 - has an unexplained fever and is generally unwell

 - complains of a persistent headache or sore neck

-If you think your child has meningitis, she must see a doctor as soon as possible.
-If you’re in any doubt, take your child to the emergency department at your nearest hospital.
+If you think your child has meningitis, he must see a doctor as soon as possible.
+If you’re in any doubt, take your child to the emergency department

-At the hospital, the doctors will do a lumbar puncture (spinal tap) on your child to confirm the diagnosis and work out which bacteria or virus has caused the infection.
-If your child is very unwell, the doctors will start treatment for meningitis before they do the spinal tap.
-They might also do some blood tests.
+If the doctors at the hospital think there’s a possibility of meningitis, they’ll do blood tests and a lumbar puncture on your child to confirm the diagnosis and work out which bacteria or virus has caused the infection.

-There’s no specific treatment for viral meningitis, but treating the symptoms is very important.
-This means you’ll need to get your child to drink lots of fluids and take paracetamol.
-You’ll also need to keep his fever under control.
+There’s no specific treatment if your doctor diagnoses viral meningitis, but treating the symptoms is very important.
+This means you’ll need to get your child to drink lots of fluids and take paracetamol to keep him comfortable and help keep his fever under control.